ecolog/scxml-web-prolog/README.md

 This is a proof-of-concept implemention showing how Prolog (Web Prolog to be more precise) can be used as a datamodel and scripting language in State Chart XML (SCXML).

 Although the implemention is fairly complete (see [web-client/scxml.pl](https://github.com/torbjornlager/scxml-web-prolog/tree/main/web-client/scxml.pl)), it certainly isn't ready for serious use.
 After all, it's just a PoC.
-Here is a list that things that needs to be done:
+Here is a list of issues:

 - In implementation is written in a very imperative, non-Prologish style.
 Should be rewritten to avoid as many globals as possible.
 - The predicate `remove_conflicting_transitions/2` is not yet implemented.